 Continuing our series discussing Seattle Transit for those moving or new to the Puget Sound, we introduce Link light rail.
-Operated by Sound Transit, the light rail travels from Sea-Tac Airport to University of Washington, with 13 stops in between.
-It’s similar to riding a subway, but primarily above ground (Westlake and International District stations are in Seattle Transit tunnels).
+Operated by Sound Transit, the light rail travels from the Angle Lake park and ride in Tukwila, through the Sea-Tac Airport, and finally terminates at the University of Washington, with 16 stops in between.
+It’s similar to riding a subway, and while primarily above ground, the six downtown stations are all below ground.

-As shown in the graph above, the Link light rail has seen an increase in ridership over the last year, which is largely due to the recent openings of two new and highly-requested stations – the UW Station and the Capitol Hill Station.
-There is a currently a second Link light rail in Tacoma, which makes six stops through Downtown Tacoma.
+As shown in the graph above, the Link light rail has seen an increase in ridership over the last couple of years, which is largely due to the recent openings of two new and highly-requested stations – the UW Station and the Capitol Hill Station – as well as the Puget Sound region’s unparalleled growth.
+There is also a separate Link light rail in Tacoma, which makes six stops through Downtown Tacoma.
 It’s not connected to Seattle just yet, but is planned for expansion in the next couple of decades; however, if you’re living and working down in Pierce county now, the light rail may be an option for you, too.

 The plan is largely based on input from the public, and if passed in November, will include the following light rail extensions: